p9c/podlegacy/docs/README.md

 **2.1 Installation**

-The first step is to install btcd.
+The first step is to install pod.
 See one of the following sections for details on how to install on the supported operating systems.

 <a name="WindowsInstallation" />